- Admission Requirements

 - In this year and subsequent years, the student must meet formally with the members of the Advisory Committee at least once per year and submit an annual report, signed by the Supervisor and all members of the Advisory Committee, before the end of April.
 This annual meeting is organized by the student.
 The student should also prepare a CV and a time-line to be shown to the Advisory Committee at the annual meeting and submit them with the report.

-- Ideally, the Special Field proposal (prepared in consultation with the Advisory Committee) should be submitted between the end of the spring term and the beginning of the Fall term of Year Three.
+- Ideally, the Special Field proposal (prepared in consultation with the Advisory Committee) should be submitted between the end of the spring term of Year Two and the beginning of the Fall term of Year Three.
 The ultimate deadline is January of the Third Year.
 There is no need to wait to have passed all the language requirements to have the proposal approved (first by one’s Advisory Committee and then by the Centre’s Executive Committee).
 However, all language requirements must be fulfilled prior to taking the Special Field Examination.
 In exceptional cases a student may petition to replace one of the modern languages (French and German) with another language in their area of research.
 A written request, with a signed confirmation of support for the petition from the Supervisor, must be submitted as early as possible, and no later than December of P2 for consideration by the Centre’s Executive Committee.

 Third Year (Language requirements, special Field examination and PhD proposal)